Dryburgh Abbey: The Premonstratensian order

-The Premonstratensian order was founded by St Norbert of Xanten who was firstly a canon at Xanten Cathedral.
-Unhappy with the way of life of his fellow canons, he left the Rhine lands for the diocese of Laon, in the north of France where the reforming Bishop Bartholomew was transforming his see into one that was more apostolic.
+The Premonstratensian order was founded by St Norbert of Xanten, who was first a canon at Xanten Cathedral.
+Unhappy with the way of life of his fellow canons, he left the Rhine lands for the diocese of Laon, in northern France, where the reforming Bishop Bartholomew was transforming his see into one that was more apostolic.
 Bartholomew persuaded Norbert to form a canonical order at Prémontré, in Aisne in 1120 and while the order was Augustinian in form, the canons wore the white habit and not the black.
-They followed an austere monastic life but had a duty to preach and teach to those on the outside of the monastery walls.
+They followed an austere monastic life but had a duty to preach and to teach those outside of the monastery walls.
 The order spread rapidly across Europe with the Abbot of Prémontré becoming Abbot-General for all the daughter-houses.
-Even before the first Abbot-General Hugh of Fosse died, one hundred and twenty abbots attended the annual general chapter.
-The Premonstratensians took on many of the methods of the Cistercians including land management and the use of lay-brothers to undertake the labour-intensive work of the communes.
+Even before the first Abbot-General, Hugh of Fosse, died, one hundred and twenty abbots attended the annual general chapter.
+The Premonstratensians adopted many of the methods of the Cistercians, including land management and the use of lay-brothers to undertake the labour-intensive work of the communes.